DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         </tr>
         <tr>
         <td>;</td>
-        <td>Separates positive and negative numbers.
-If there is no explicit negative format, a positive number receives the "-" prefix. </td>
+        <td>Separates positive and negative format patterns.
+This character is optional.
+If you don't use it, then you specify a common format for positive and negative numbers.
+Negative numbers simply display a minus ("-") prefix. </td>
         </tr>
         <tr>
         <td>Other characters</td>
         <td>
-                Any character.
-Should be placed only at the format string's beginning or end. </br>
+                You can add any literal characters to the beginning or end of the format string. </br>
                 You can use the special characters above as well (in single quotation marks).
         </td>
         </tr>